Gissio/radpro/docs/field-guide.md

 * **Method:** Measure radiation from items like smoke detectors (which contain small amounts of Americium-241), old watches with radium dials, ceramic pottery with uranium glaze, or Brazilian granite countertops.
 Document the radiation levels and compare them to background levels to see if they're significantly above normal.

-* **WARNING:** In order to avoid internal contamination, wear gloves when handling radioactive objects like uranium rocks.
-Also, place them in sealed plastic bags in order to minimize the risk of external contamination.
+* **WARNING:** To prevent internal contamination, always wear gloves when handling radioactive materials such as uranium rocks.
+Additionally, store these items in sealed plastic bags to reduce the risk of external contamination.

 ### Radiation shielding experiment